 Cleaning up can be a dirty business

 Cleaning the dishes can be a very dirty business – and we’re not talking about the mess.

-The most common cleaning tool is likely the trusty dishcloth – seemingly innocuous, highly absorbent, machine washable, and capable of lasting should you wish, but inexpensive enough so that you don’t think twice of disposing when they’ve reached their prime.
+The most common cleaning tool is likely the dishcloth – seemingly innocuous, capable, inexpensive enough so you don’t think twice of disposing…

 Moving on to the active life of a dishcloth, more challenges appear.
 Did you think 350 gallons apiece was a lot?
 Imagine the water consumed again by those dishcloths in their jaunts through the washing machine.
 And if you can’t imagine, know that most water-efficient machines use about thirty gallons a load, or 1,560 gallons a year assuming weekly dishcloth washing.

 And even with consistent washing, most dishcloths only last around thirty uses before they begin to tear or accumulate odour and require replacement.
 That means most people need new dishcloths every one to two months.

 If we consider that many dishcloths contain cotton-polyester blends to make scrubbing a little easier, then micro-plastics enter the picture.

 In a single load, all textiles shed approximately 1.5 million microfibres, and when those materials are made from plastics, those microfibres don’t biodegrade – they stay in our oceans forever as micro-plastics, entering the food chain and eventually circling back into the human body.